Sharing the Expertise

 The 2012-2013 Beef Short Course focused on challenges presented by and strategies to deal with the 2012 drought.
-See the series of one-hour talks that aired on NET2 in Dec. and Jan. at the above website.
+See the series of one-hour talks that aired on NET2 at the above website.

 National Drought Mitigation Center presented 5 one-hour drought management webinars January through May, 3013.
 They provide drought planning information and tools to advisors seeking to help Great Plains ranchers better prepare for and respond to drought.
 View the recorded sessions at above website.

 The National Drought Mitigation Center has made the videos and slides from the half-day drought session available online.